denmartins/denmartins.github.io/_pages/about.md

   - /about.html
 ---

-I am Denis Mayr Lima Martins, a researcher with extensive experience in Artificial Intelligence and Data Science.
+I am Denis M. L. Martins, a researcher with extensive experience in Artificial Intelligence and Data Science.
 My academic and professional journey combines high-impact research, international collaborations, and industry experience, developing innovative solutions that bridge theory and practice.

 With a strong background in applied research and technological development, I have led interdisciplinary projects involving Machine Learning and Data-intense systems.
 I have also worked as a senior researcher at the Samsung R&D Institute Brazil, where I contributed to the design and implementation of AI models for mobile and wearable devices for fitness and healthcare applications.